Uses and Publications

 ERS provides a summary information on U.S. agricultural productivity growth through the topic page—Agricultural Research and Productivity—on its website.

 ERS uses U.S. agricultural productivity statistics for research and publications in productivity related topics.
-See the next section for examples.
-While the U.S. agricultural productivity statistics data have also been used widely by researchers from academies, nonprofit institutions, and government agencies outside of ERS, we only list ERS publications here.
+While the U.S. agricultural productivity statistics data have also been used widely by researchers from academies, nonprofit institutions, and government agencies outside of ERS, we list only ERS publications here.

 Selected ERS Publications Using U.S. Agricultural Productivity Statistics